Wholesale Rates + Ultra Low Lender Fees Save You Thousands!

 Is it a legal and/or a conflict of interest to act as my EBA and my loan officer?

 It is perfectly legal to be dually licensed as a real estate agent and a loan officer, although there are specific rules that must be followed.
 Is there a conflict of interest?
 We don’t think so.
 Working for a flat-fee saves our clients a small fortune and eliminates any concerns one may have about price gouging.
 With 28 years in the real estate business, originating mortgages is a natural extension of our service offerings.
-But if you’re not comfortable with it, you won’t hurt our feelings.
+But if you’re not comfortable with it, no worries.
+You won’t hurt our feelings.
 You can hire us as your Exclusive Buyer’s Agent, your loan officer, or both.
 We’re going to do an outstanding job for you regardless.

 What's the difference between a lender and a broker?